 By Timothy G. McMahon

-Tim McMahon is associate professor of history at Marquette, the author of Grand Opportunity: The Gaelic Revival and Irish Society, 1893-1910 (Syracuse, 2008), and editor of the memoir Pádraig Ó Fathaigh’s War of Independence: Recollections of a Galway Gaelic Leaguer (Cork, 2000).
-He is currently writing a monograph tentatively entitled Éire Imperator: Ireland’s Imperial Ambivalence .
+Tim McMahon is associate professor of history and Vice President of the American Conference of Irish Studies.
+He is the author of Grand Opportunity: The Gaelic Revival and Irish Society, 1893-1910 (Syracuse, 2008) and editor of the memoir Pádraig Ó Fathaigh’s War of Independence: Recollections of a Galway Gaelic Leaguer (Cork, 2000).
+He is currently writing a monograph tentatively entitled Éire Imperator: Ireland’s Imperial Ambivalence.